piever/juliacon2018/markdown.md

 --
 - Using metaprogramming, it is possible to pipe this data directly into the StatPlots package, for statistical visualizations --
-- Thanks to the InteractBase package, it is possible to access these tools from a "hackable" and composable GUI
+- Thanks to the Interact and TableWidgets packages, it is possible to access these tools from a "hackable" and composable GUI

 ---
 # Exploiting JuliaDB's technical advantages